St. Rose Dominican Hospital – Siena Campus

-St. Rose Dominican Hospital – Siena Campus is a non-profit hospital owned and operated by Dignity Health and is located in Henderson, Nevada.
+St. Rose Dominican Hospital – Siena Campus is Southern Nevada's only faith-based non-profit hospital owned and operated by Dignity Health and is located in Henderson, Nevada.

+Siena Hospital ranks #5 in Nevada in America’s Best-in-State Hospitals by 2025 Newsweek and Statista.
+The ranking is based on a nationwide online survey of health care professionals, quality of care metrics, accreditation data, patient satisfaction data, and a Patient-Reported Outcome Measures survey.

 History

 Siena Campus was the second St. Rose Dominican facility to open in Southern Nevada, bringing much-needed healthcare services to the growing Henderson area in 2000.
 The campus now serves as a hub for many of St. Rose Dominican's tertiary services.